tylertitsworth/5th-age-srd/Classes/Rogue.md

 #### Champion Feat

-Reduce the damage you take from attacks against the target by twice your Charisma modifier (x3 at 8th level).
+Reduce the damage you take from attacks against the target by twice your Charisma modifier (thrice at 8th level).

 ---